MegatronKing/SVG-Android/README.md

 gradlew svgAssemble
 ```
 With this command, we convert svg to vector and generate java classes from vector.<br>
-We will see some generated classes in dir 'src/main/java/com/github/megatron/svg/sample/drawables'.
+After that, we will see some generated classes in dir 'src/main/java/com/github/megatron/svg/sample/drawables'.

 ## install SVGLoader in Application class